GaN market growth is fed by LiDAR, wireless charging and fast charging solutions.

 What is Power GaN’s supply chain status?

 Eight years have passed since the first release of commercial power GaN devices.
 People in the power industry are becoming increasingly familiar with the names of start-ups that are actively promoting GaN technology.
-Not surprisingly, the list of pure GaN start-up players is getting longer: Efficient Power Supply (EPC), GaN System, Transphorm, Navitas, and more are coming, according to Yole’s intelligence.
+Not surprisingly, the list of pure GaN start-up players is getting longer: Efficient Power Conversion (EPC), GaN Systems, Transphorm, Navitas, and more are coming, according to Yole’s intelligence.
 Most of these start-up players choose the foundry model, mostly using TSMC, Episil, or X-fab as their preferred partner.
 Meanwhile, other foundries might offer this service if the market takes off.
 The foundry model affords fabless or fab-lite start-ups the possibility of ramping up quickly if the market suddenly takes off, as discussed in the previous section.

 - Infineon announced it would start volume production for CoolGaN 400V and 600V e-mode HEMT products by the end of 2018